CodeYourFuture/syllabus/docs/guides/marking-guide.md

 Completion of all of the tasks is an essential part of the homework.

 If there are tests that you have to make pass, you should **not** edit them to make your code work.
 Doing so will mean you get marked zero for this section.

+### Achieves task in intended way

+As well as completing all of the tasks, you should be sure to complete the task in a way that we are expecting and that covers all cases.

 You should also always try to solve the problem in the "general" rather than in the "specific".